 This autumn, in the pouring rain, our brave team of over 100 volunteers and staff suceeded in rounding up 48 rather smelly goats, including 14 kids, for their health inspection - an important conservation task in our seasonal calendar.
 We even managed to find nine goats that eluded us last year.

 Helping nature naturally

 Every year, our Old English feral goats are guided into temporary pens on Ventnor Downs for their health check.
 We look at their teeth, give their hooves a clip, treat any health problems and catalogue them.
 We also tag and record any new kids (baby goats), then release the herd back on to the downs.

 The goats preserve the special chalk grassland on Ventnor Downs.
 They’ve been here since 1993, acting as a natural control of the regrowth and spread of scrub and trees, especially holm oaks.
 These trees were introduced several centuries ago from the Mediterranean but they threaten the native downland habitat, smothering yellow horseshoe vetch - the main foodplant for Adonis blue butterfly caterpillars.

 As well as providing food for the goats, the oaks also give them shelter.
 In turn, the animals maintain a healthy balance of grassland, scrub and trees on the downs, and help to conserve this rare habitat.

 The goats are very elusive, so it takes a big team of volunteers and staff to walk across the downs in a chain, flushing them out from trees and scrub, towards a pen.
-This year we had over 70 volunteers, as well as National Trust staff from the mainland.
-Despite valiant efforts by the team, including crawling on hands and knees through bramble bushes, around 10 goats still managed to evade us.
+Last year we had over 70 volunteers, as well as National Trust staff from the mainland.
+Despite valiant efforts by the team, including crawling on hands and knees through bramble bushes, some of the goats still managed to evade us.